GameBridgeAI/ts_serialize/docs/blog.md

     }
 }
 ```
-JSON is a common format and many programming languages have tools to help with conversions, JavaScript
-is no different.
+JSON is a common format and many programming languages have tools to help with conversions, JavaScript  is no different.
 "JSON.stringify" helps with making the JSON file format from a object that we can define.
-This allows us to convert the keys and the values, our date also has a built in function "toJSON" that helps
-turn the date into a string value to be stored in a JSON format.
+This allows us to convert the keys and the values, our date also has a built in function "toJSON" that helps turn the date into a string value to be stored in a JSON format.

 ## Why is this a problem?

-Defining these functions that convert to and from JSON for every model is a lot of work and can lead to
-duplicate code, to save on time things can be applied in a global fashion, for example, the key conversions
-is often done a different time from serialization.
-Let's look at an HTTP request to understand
+Defining these functions that convert to and from JSON for every model is a lot of work and can lead to duplicate code, to save on time things can be applied in a global fashion, for example, the key conversions is often done a different time from serialization.
+Let's look at an HTTP request to understand.
 A user signing up will send us data and we'll send data back to the user:

 User's Machine -> HTTP request with JSON data -> A server that creates and saves a user -> HTTP response with JSON data -> User's machine (success)

-Interceptors are functions that will run right before every HTTP request and right after every HTTP response,
-developers can use these functions to apply the key conversions.
+Interceptors are functions that will run right before every HTTP request and right after every HTTP response, developers can use these functions to apply the key conversions.
 There are a few problems with this approach:

 1. Serializing the value and keys at different times means there needs to be an underlying knowledge of the interceptor and what it does
 2. not all keys should be converted (this conversion is often called the snake_case camelCase conversion)
 3. not all keys should be sent to the server and received back from the server
 4. although our model does have our functions, it is not a true representation of how a model is (de)serialized
+5. you change the request content-type to "application/json" even when it should be "multipart/form-data"

 ## Introducing ts_serialize@v1.0.0